MindFreeze/ha-sankey-chart/README.md

 Currently this chart just shows historical data based on a energy-date-selection card.
 It doesn’t know/care if your entities are in the default energy dashboard.

-### Total [daily] energy
+## FAQ

+**Q: Do my entities need to be added to the energy dashboard first?**

+**A:** This card doesn't know/care if an entity is in the energy dashboard.

+**Q: How do I get total [daily] energy?**

-There isn’t a general Consumed Energy sensor in the HA Energy dashboard AFAIK.
+**A:** There isn’t a general Consumed Energy sensor in the HA Energy dashboard AFAIK.
 HA calculates it based on all the in/out kWh values.
 I can’t tell you exactly how to calculate it because it depends on what values you can monitor.
 Some people already have a Total Consumption sensor, others have a Current Consumption and create an integration sensor from that, etc.

+**Q: Can I group/sum entities in the chart?**

+**A:** The easiest way is to do it with a template sensor in HA.
+However it can be done in the chart without a new HA entity.
+If you have an entity with `type: remaining_parent_state` and it is the only child of its parents, it will just be a sum of all the parents.
+Similarly if you have an entity with `type: remaining_child_state` and it is the only parent of all its children, it will be a sum of all the children.

 ## Development